bsnes-emu/bsnes/docs/faq.md

     in [the Advanced settings](interface/higan-settings.md#advanced)
     (remember to restart higan if you change driver settings)
-  - Make sure your computer has speakers or headphones connected (some computers disable all audio if no ouputs are available)
+  - Make sure your computer has speakers or headphones connected (some computers disable all audio if no outputs are available)
       - If you want the game to be silent, tick "Mute Audio" in
         [the Settings menu](interface/higan.md#the-settings-menu)